SOC 110. Introduction to Sociology. 3 Credits.

 SOC 326.
 Sociological Statistics.
 3 Credits.

 This course introduces students to calculation and application of basic statistical techniques employed by sociologists.
 Students perform statistical analyses of real data sets using SPSS software.
-Prerequisite: MATH 93 or any higher mathematics course.
+Prerequisite: MATH 93 or MATH 98 or any higher mathematics course.
 F,S.

 SOC 331.
 Community Sociology.
 3 Credits.

 This course addresses one of the most fundamental concepts in human relationships: community.
 What is community?
 How is community related to the physical environment and place?
 Who defines community?
 These are some of the core questions of both urban and rural sociology that we will address in this course.
 On demand.

 SOC 335.
 Families in a Changing Society.
 3 Credits.